DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/onAppointmentFormOpening.md

 ---

 The `mainGroup` consists of two columns.
 To make a custom item span them both, set its [colSpan](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#colSpan) to 2 as done in the code above.
 Apply the same setting to an ungrouped item if it should span the `mainGroup` and `recurrenceGroup`.
-The [Popup](/Documentation/Guide/Widgets/Popup/Overview/) instance is passed along with the **Form** instance in the **onAppointmentFormOpening** event.
-The corresponding field is **popup**.
-The code above activates showing of popup title and sets it to the corresponding subject or 'Create a new appointment' if it is a new appointment.
-Use the [Popup API](/Documentation/ApiReference/UI_Widgets/dxPopup/) to customize the popup.

 #####See Also#####
 - [Form - Change Options at Runtime](/concepts/05%20Widgets/Form/20%20Change%20Options%20at%20Runtime/05%20Widget%20Options.md '/Documentation/Guide/Widgets/Form/Change_Options_at_Runtime/Widget_Options/')